GnarGnarHead/EscapeTheTerminal/README.md

 award achievements out of the box.
 Achievements are saved along with other game state when using the ``save`` and ``load`` commands.
 Inside the game you can run the ``achievements`` command to display any that have been unlocked.
+See [docs/GAME_MECHANICS.md](docs/GAME_MECHANICS.md) for details on scoring and the restart command.